pulp/pulp_ostree/docs/user-guide/troubleshooting.rst

 The recommended remedy is to pass the `repair` option to the sync API call.
 Or, when using CLI, the `--repair|-r` option may be specified::

- pulp-admin ostree sync run -r --repo-id=f25
+ pulp-admin ostree repo sync run -r --repo-id=f25

 The repair may require that the importer delete and recreated the storage.
 Repositories configured with limited tree traversal depth or a subset of branches to be pulled should use caution.
 If the